gummidot/VRCLensOSC/README.md

     2. Change all transitions that use `VRCLFeatureToggle NotEquals 212` to `VRCLDroneMove NotEquals 212`: `MoveH -> DroneStop`, `MoveV -> DroneStop`.
     3. Change the `DroneStop [i3]` state's parameter driver to set `VRCLInterrupt` to `0` instead of `3`.
 4. Upload avatar.
 If the toggle doesn't work in game, delete your `%UserProfile%\AppData\LocalLow\VRChat\VRChat\OSC` folder and re-swap into your avatar.

-### Upgrading VRCLens

-When upgrading VRCLens, all animator layer modifications are reset when you re-apply VRCLens, so you'll have to repeat the Animator setup steps (but don't have to re-add the custom added parameters).

-## Usage

-- Run VRCLensOSC.exe
-- Enable OSC in VRChat (Action Menu: Options > OSC > Enabled)
-- Click "Connect" in VRCLensOSC
-- Click "Enable Shortkey" to enable keyboard shortcuts

-### Drone Movement

-- Enable "Hand Rotate" to rotate drone using mouse
-- Adjust drone speed using "Fo/Back", "Left/Right" number inputs.
-Ranges from `0` (slowest) to `1.0` (fastest), default is `0.50`.
-E.g., to make drone move slower, change these to `0.1`.

-## Compatibility

-- Last tested with VRCLens v1.8.1

 ## Build from source